Chip (rapper): Career

-Chipmunk first gained mainstream recognition when Wiley brought him to Tim Westwood's radio show in 2007 along with Ice Kid and they performed a freestyle.
+Like most grime MCs, Fyffe joined musical crews and utilised pirate radio to promote his sound to a wider audience during his breakthrough.
+He began MCing aged fourteen, and in his early career he associated with Double S's Northumberland Park-based group Shoddy Crew.
+He first gained mainstream recognition when Wiley brought him to Tim Westwood's radio show in 2007 along with Ice Kid and they performed a freestyle.
+By 2008, he had his own crew, Circular Movements, alongside fellow MCs Shalo and Hits.

-Chipmunk signed a record deal with Jive Records of Sony Music UK.
+Fyffe signed a record deal with Jive Records of Sony Music UK.
 He has successfully released eleven top-ten hits on the UK Singles Chart, of which "Oopsy Daisy" debuted at #1.
 He released his debut album, I Am Chipmunk in 2009, which charted at #2 on the UK Albums Chart.
 His second album, Transition was released on 18 April 2011.

-In 2008, Chipmunk was nominated for best newcomer at the MOBO Awards, winning two awards: Best UK Newcomer and Best Hip-Hop act.
-He also won Best Hip-Hop Act at the MOBO Awards 2009.
-He also won an award with Emeli Sandé for Best British Single for their song "Diamond Rings".
-The same year Chipmunk won an Mp3 Award at Mp3 Music Awards 2009 for his single, "Diamond Rings", which was published and promoted by MTV Network.
 On 13 January 2012, he announced via Twitter that he had permanently abbreviated his name from "Chipmunk" to "Chip".
-Chipmunk announced his signing to American rapper T.I.'s Grand Hustle Records in March 2012 after leaving Sony following the closing of Jive.
+Fyffe announced his signing to American rapper T.I.'s Grand Hustle Records in March 2012 after leaving Sony following the closing of Jive.

 At the start of 2015, Chipmunk announced his two-part Believe & Achieve EP project – with EPisode 1 to be released independently on Monday 4 May via his own label Cash Motto.
 The EP features productions from New Machine (Plan B) and Chris Loco (Labrinth) as well as collaborations with Irish troubadour Maverick Sabre and grime legends D Double E, Jammer, Stormzy, Kano, Wretch 32 and Shalo.

 Chipmunk runs a company called Cash Motto, formerly Cash Motivation, which he uses to release his music and clothing.
 The company has also released numerous singles by Chipmunk's friend and frequent collaborator Shalo.
 In 2016, he won Best Grime Act at the MOBO Awards 2016.